 Therefore, the AEEC has agreed to proceed in two steps for the development of the ATN/IPS avionics standards.

-The first step was the analysis and capture of the high-level user requirements for ATN/IPS focusing on the airline, but also considering when possible the ground users (ANSPs), requirements, investigating what is needed for ATN/IPS standardization for aviation, the current and/or expected plans of the other standardization organizations, and focusing in identifying what exactly needs to be developed by AEEC for ATN/IPS.
+The first step was the analysis and capture of the high-level user requirements for ATN/IPS focusing on the airline, but also considering when possible the ground users (ANSPs), requirements, investigating what is needed for ATN/IPS standardization for aviation, considering the current and/or expected plans of the other standardization organizations, and focusing in identifying what exactly needs to be developed by AEEC for ATN/IPS.
 The outcome of this first step was a detailed plan for the work to be carried out by AEEC in the second step defining also the perimeter of the necessary ARINC Standards for ATN/IPS, as well as general recommendations for the general ATN/IPS standardization work that is required in aviation.
 The recommendations will be a valuable input/feedback to the ATN/IPS standardization groups in ICAO, EUROCAE, and RTCA.

 This document represents the second step of the aforementioned process, which is the execution of the recommendations coming out of the Step 1 work in relation to the effort to develop ARINC Standards for ATN/IPS.
 Scope